Couverture de An Immense World

 Humans have three or four colour-detecting cones in their retinas.
 Mantis shrimp have 16.
 In fact, their eyes seem to have more in common with satellite technology than with biological vision as we currently understand it.
 They have evolved to track movement with an acuity no other species can match by processing raw information; they may not 'see', in the human sense, at all.

-Marine molluscs called chitons have eyes that are made of stone.
+Marine molluscs called chitons have eyes which are made of stone.
 Scorpions appear to see with their entire bodies.
-It isn't only vision that differs from species to species—some animals also have senses we lack entirely.
+It isn't only vision that differs from species to species - some animals also have senses we lack entirely.
 Knifefish navigate by electrical charge.

 An Immense World will take us on an insider's tour of the natural world by describing the biology, physics and chemistry animals use to perceive it.
 We may lack some of their senses, but our own super-sense lies in our ability to understand theirs.
 And in the face of the largest extinction event since the meteor that killed the dinosaurs, our only hope of saving other species is bound up with our ability to see what they see, and feel what they feel.